Skip to main content

 Ancient China used oolong tea as a sign of hospitality.
 In the modern world, oolong tea has crossed borders and cultures to become a popular drink all over the world.

-Types of Oolong Teas
+Types of Oolong

-Traditional Oolong Teas, such as the light and floral Ti Kuan Yin Iron Goddess Oolong Tea or Nanling Mountain Milk Oolong Tea from the Fujian Province, or the fruity and sweet Dong Ding from Taiwan, transport you to their regions with their distinctive taste profiles.
+Traditional oolongs, such as the light and floral Ti Kuan Yin Iron Goddess Oolong or Nanling Mountain Milk Oolong from the Fujian Province, or the fruity and sweet Dong Ding from Taiwan, transport you to their regions with their distinctive taste profiles.
 Taiwan Oolongs are renowned for their exquisite taste.
 High Mountain Alishan and Dong Ding are made using a very similar 7 stage process.
 You can learn more about this in our Tea Hub article: Taiwan High Mountain Oolong - The 7 Stages of Making

 Serving Suggestions